santoshnikam1990/django-todo-cicd/README.md

 Solution:
           sqlite 3.9.0 mobue need to download, install and seup before running database migartion, solution has been found on below link. https://programmerah.com/solved-django-core-exceptions-improperlyconfigured-sqlite-3-9-0-or-later-is-required-found-3-7-17-29493/

+ Afetr all this done make a list requirements, which will help you futufre when it need to recall.

+ $ pip freeze > requirements.txt  (This is an optional step not mendotary)

 Now, to apply this migrations run the following command
 ```bash